LegNeato/seqdia/README.md

 ## Using without Next.js

-The components are plain React.
-To use outside Next:
+The library is plain React.
+In a non-Next app:

-1) Import from `src/components/sequence/*`, `src/hooks/*`, and `src/lib/sequence/*`.
+1) Install `seqdia` and peer deps (`react`, `react-dom`, Tailwind helpers).
-2) Swap shadcn/ui wrappers (`Button`, `Card`, etc.) for your design system.
+2) Import from `"seqdia"` and supply your own layout shell/styles.
-3) Keep or replace the Tailwind classes as needed.
+3) Use the granular exports to compose your own diagram surface.

 ## Monorepo layout

-- `packages/seqdia`: publishable React/Tailwind library (exports components, hooks, types).
+- `packages/seqdia`: publishable React/Tailwind library (components, hooks, types, layout utilities).
-- `apps/demo`: Next.js demo/docs shell consuming the library via workspace dependency.
+- `apps/demo`: Next.js demo/docs shell consuming the library via workspace dependency with its own UI components.

 ## Testing